 Portfolio, 100% contribution, Experiencing UK Higher Education, Assessment 6 weeks after commencement of contact sessions

 In accordance with University Regulations, participants are able to have one resubmission attempt.
 Successful completion of HMT005 is required before participants can progress to HMT007, but a first refer can be carried while participants undertake HMT006.

 The 3 workshops have been designed to meet the needs of teaching staff within Cardiff University.
 Each workshop is intended to act as a trigger for self-reflection.
 Each workshop is underpinned by, and overtly relates to, the current and seminal scholarly literature in the area.

 1) Introduction to module; Locating in the discipline, department, Uni and UK HE in context- focussing.
 Reflecting on teaching using the e-environment: to include e-portfolios, blogs and electronic etiquette;

 2) Conceptions of learning and teaching + Planning for learning (to include lesson plans);

 3) Introduction to learning modalities e.g. large group, small group, practicals / demonstrations, 1:1 contexts (could be replaced by confirmed attendance at an HEA Subject Network related workshop, Teaching through medium of Welsh workshops etc).

 PCUTL is supported by a comprehensive VLE that houses multi-media resources, including related journal articles, to support participants’ learning for this module.
 The list here reflects core text books and key web-based links.

-Biggs, J and Tang, C (2007) Teaching for Quality in Higher Education, 3rd edition, Buckingham: SRHE/OUP.
+Biggs, J and Tang, C (2011) Teaching for Quality in Higher Education, 4th edition, Buckingham: SRHE/OUP.
+Available as an ebook.